DominicTremblay/lhl-js-essentials/README.md

 ## Step 4

-Open **public/app.js**, our client-side JS code file and let's add some code to send and receive messages from the browser.
+Open **public/app.js**, our client-side JS code file, and let's add some code to send and receive messages from the browser.

 Add the following code to the very top of the file.